Table of Contents

 Paying Rent

-1. E-check, debit card, or credit card via Tenant’s online portal;
+- E-check, debit card, or credit card via the Tenant’s online portal;

-3. Cash or receipted check payments delivered to the DTS Business Office during office hours; or
+- Cash or receipted check payments at the DTS Business Office during office hours; or

 Please note that the account balance shown on AppFolio reflects the total amount due for the entire apartment, instead of each individual resident.
 All residents in a given lease will share an account ledger, and are responsible for communicating about payments.
 DTS Housing does not get involved in financial transactions between roommates.
 Please see Ledger Reconciliations for more information.

-*If you transfer funds from your DTS student account to pay for rent, you must email Student Accounts (stuact@dts.edu) and request every payment.
+AppFolio balances may not be transferred to your student account, but you may transfer funds from your student account to your AppFolio account.
+You must email Student Accounts (stuact@dts.edu) and request every payment.
 Student Accounts does not automatically transfer money for monthly rent payments, even if you received a scholarship.

 Security Deposit